 R&I Policy Score: 8 Having improved since 2007, France performs well in research and development policy.
-According to the EU Innovation Scoreboard 2018, France is ranked 11 out of 28 EU member states with respect to innovation capacity.
+According to the EU Innovation Scoreboard 2019, France is ranked 11 out of 28 EU member states with respect to innovation capacity.
 In the report's global innovation index, France performs slightly above the EU average and is ranked in the group of "strong innovators," behind the group of "innovation leaders."
-Overall spending on research and development represents 2.22% of GDP (2016), below the OECD average and far from the EU target of 3%.
+Overall spending on research and development constitutes 2.19% of GDP (2017), a slight decline since 2015 after a period of increase.
+R&I spending is still below the OECD average, and far from the EU target of 3%.
 Whereas public spending is comparable to the best-performing countries, private spending remains less strong.
 France's main relative weaknesses are its low private investment, and limited broadband penetration, intellectual assets and employment in fast-growing enterprises.